python/mypy/docs/source/kinds_of_types.rst

 The Any type
 ************

 A value with the ``Any`` type is dynamically typed.
-Any operations are permitted on the value, and the operations are checked at runtime, similar to normal Python code.
-If you do not define a function return value or argument types, these default to ``Any``.
-Also, a function without an explicit return type is dynamically typed.
-The body of a dynamically typed function is not checked statically.
+Mypy doesn't know anything about the possible runtime types of such value.
+Any operations are permitted on the value, and the operations are checked at runtime, similar to normal Python code without type annotations.

 ``Any`` is compatible with every other type, and vice versa.
 No implicit type check is inserted when assigning a value of type ``Any``